-The event is open 10am-5pm on all event days.
+The event is open 10am-5pm on all event days (at Chiswick we are also open evenings 5pm-9pm, one ticket is needed per session).
 Your ticket is valid for any day of the festival, but only 1 day, unless otherwise stated.
 You can pay on the door or avoid any queues by purchasing a ticket online in advance.

 2) Is there anything for children to do?

 Lots!
-There are Circus Workshops, an Activity Zone, Treasure Hunt, craft activities all for free.
-Face painting and children’s cookery (must book – in advance or on the day), bouncy castles and fairground attractions are also available, charges apply.
+There are Circus Workshops, an Activity Zone, and activities all for free.
+Face painting and children’s cookery (must book – in advance on the day), bouncy castles and some small fairground attractions are also available, charges apply.
+(NB – this does vary per event and at Chiswick we are limited in space so fairgound rides and bouncy castle will not be there).
 Most of our venues also include acres of stunning grounds to explore, run round in and generally burn off steam, often with an adventure playground thrown in for good measure!
 Please look at the “Venue Information” section for the Venue you are attending for more info.
 To find out more about our kids’ entertainment, click here.